 Service revenues are generated from maintenance service contracts, as well as time and material billable service calls made to our customers after the expiration of the warranty period.
 The amount of service revenues generated is generally a function of the number of post-warranty systems installed at our customers' sites and the utilization of those systems.
-Service revenues increased in the three months ended September 30, 2009 compared to the three months ended June 30, 2009 as a result of our customers reactivating some of the previously idled production equipment in response to increased factory utilization and increased demand for our customers products.
-Service revenue decreased during the three months ended September 30, 2009 from the three months ended September 30, 2008 as customers had idled their under-utilized production equipment in response to the recent weakness in the semiconductor industry and a deteriorating macroeconomic environment which adversely impacted the demand for our customers products.
+Service revenues increased in the three months ended December 31, 2009 compared to the three months ended September 30, 2009 and December 31, 2008 as a result of our customers reactivating some of the previously idled production equipment in response to increased factory utilization and increased demand for our customers' products.